How To Choose The Right Glass Option For Your Picture Frame

-This is because anti-reflective glazing has a special coating that not only makes it seem like there is no glass or acrylic on the piece, but it also helps bring out the details and brightens colors -enhancing the artwork.
+This is because anti-reflective glazing has a special coating that not only makes it seem like there is no glass or acrylic on the piece but also helps bring out the details and brightens colors -enhancing the artwork.
 Conversely, non-glare glazing is chemically etched to create a matte finish that scatters light to reduce unwanted glare, like all matte finishes this dulls the details and colors along with the glare.

-Non-glare glazing is a great option to use if the artwork is not too detailed, colorful, or is a shallow framing project.
+Non-glare glazing is a great option to use if the artwork is not too detailed, or colorful, or is a shallow framing project.

-Any framing job that will have more than two matboards deep is not recommended, as the further away the glazing gets from the artwork, the more pronounced the matte finish and the fuzzier the artwork will appear.
+Any framing job that will have more than two mat boards deep is not recommended, as the further away the glazing gets from the artwork, the more pronounced the matte finish and the fuzzier the artwork will appear.

 Beyond just where your piece will be displayed, consider your home environment.
-People with a home filled with windows will want anti-reflective benefits as well as conservation grade protection.
-Certainly sunnier locations call for this kind of protection, but because damaging UV rays exist even in cloudy skies; artwork in any room with windows should be protected.
+People with a home filled with windows will want anti-reflective benefits as well as conservation-grade protection.
+Certainly, sunnier locations call for this kind of protection, but because damaging UV rays exist even in cloudy skies; artwork in any room with windows should be protected.

 No matter which you decide to use, acrylic or glass, for your project; if you don’t want your memories to fade, remember to protect it from UV damage by choosing Tru Vue® Conservation Grade Glazing with 99% UV Protection.
-This image shows the fading that happens with UV damage on the left side; the right side has been protected with conservation glazing .
+This image shows the fading that happens with UV damage on the left side; the right side has been protected with conservation glazing.

 At Art To Frame, we carry several different types of glazing options to suit your needs in both glass and acrylic.

 Tru Vue® Conservation Clear® Glass and Tru Vue® Conservation Clear® Acrylic offer 99% UV protection, the highest in the industry.
-To address the interference of glare, Tru Vue® Reflection Control® Glass, and Tru Vue® Reflection Control® Acrylic significantly reduce glare.
-This glazing also is offered with conversation benefits as Tru Vue® Conservation Reflection Control® Glass and Tru Vue® Conservation Reflection Control® Acrylic.
+To address the interference of glare, Tru Vue® Reflection Control® Glass and Tru Vue® Reflection Control® Acrylic significantly reduce glare.
+This glazing also is offered with conversation benefits such as Tru Vue® Conservation Reflection Control® Glass and Tru Vue® Conservation Reflection Control® Acrylic.
 Finally, Tru Vue® Museum Glass® is 99% UV-protective and provides unmatched reflection-free clarity.

-When you place your order, you will be given an option to choose your glazing.
+When you place your order, you will be given the option to choose your glazing.
 Consider the above question and Live Chat with one of our representatives who will help you make the best decision for your project.